ericrallen/jsfiddle-plugin/readme.txt

 4. The JSFiddle contact method added by the plug-in

 == Changelog ==

+= 1.3.4 =
+* Updated skin manager functionality to work more effectively.

 = 1.3.3 =
 * Added support for simply adding a JSFiddle via it's url using [iajsfiddle url=""].